 Auto shutoff doesn't turn switch off

 There are plenty of affordable milk frothers out there, but the Bodum Electric Milk Frother is our top choice because of its performance, one-touch convenience, and of course that budget cost.
 While the majority of frothers in this price range are manual or hand-held, this one is electric and froths milk in less than one minute.
-All you have to do is plug it in and toggle the lone switch on the sleek and simple matte black device.
+All you have to do is plug it in and toggle the only switch that's on the sleek and simple matte black device.
 The milk even heats up as it froths, perfect for seamlessly pouring over espresso for delicious lattes and cappuccinos.
 The frother holds a maximum of 10 ounces, but 8 ounces is recommended for best results; there are clear markings inside to indicate proper fill levels.

 Top-rack dishwasher safe